open-voice-interoperability/docs/specifications/assistantManifest/0.9.0/AssistantManifestSpec.md

 #### 1.4 Nomenclature

-This specification uses ‘camelCase’ (i.e. no spaces with new words being capitalized) for all nominal property names, for example, eventType and replyTo.
+This specification uses `camelCase` (i.e. no spaces with new words being capitalized) for all nominal property names, for example, `serviceEndpoint` and `supportedLayers`.

 #### 1.5 Assitant Manifest Object Structure